Skip to content

 1. Purpose:

 The University serves society through the dissemination, discovery, and refinement of knowledge.
-In its pursuit of excellence in teaching, research, and service, the University is an institution based on the shared values of learning, diversity and inclusiveness, entrepreneurship, independent inquiry, respect for resources, collegiality, and community.
+In its pursuit of excellence in teaching, research, and service, the University is an institution based on the shared values of learning, equal opportunity, entrepreneurship, independent inquiry, respect for resources, collegiality, and community.
 Even when individual members of the University community work to accomplish these institutional objectives with these shared institutional values, individual financial conflicts of interest may naturally arise that have the potential to impair the judgment of the individuals involved in that work.

 This policy establishes and describes the systems and processes through which the University identifies, evaluates, and manages financial conflicts of interest of individuals, without violating its institutional values.
 It uses disclosure as the key mechanism to bring potential financial conflicts of interest to light for evaluation and possible oversight.
 This policy also identifies types of financial conflicts of interest that are not allowed because they are a violation of law or are judged by the University to be a violation of its institutional values.